-Conditions were fat and all signs pointed to a good platform for Beau and I. Our plan was to travel up the Hooker valley to the Empress hut and ski the SW Couloir/West Ridge route of the south peak.
+Conditions were fat and all signs pointed to a good platform for Beau and me I. We planned to travel up the Hooker valley to the Empress hut and ski the SW Couloir/West Ridge route of the south peak.

-Perched on an island of rock in a sea of ancient glaciers, the Empress had once been at the vanguard of some of the most prolific climbing and skiing adventures in the Region.
-Unlike other huts in the park, the Empress is in a designated no fly zone.
+Perched on an island of rock in a sea of ancient glaciers, the Empress hut had once been at the vanguard of some of the most prolific climbing and skiing adventures in the Region.
+Unlike other huts in the park, the Empress hut is in a designated no-fly zone.
 It’s an effort to preserve the remoteness and exposure that was once normal for early explorers.

 After about 6-7 hours of tiptoeing around dangerous ice and imminent rock-fall, Beau and I retired to a lightweight tarp shelter on the lower Hooker Glacier.
 That evening we cooked up Raman and dried veggies while laying in our sleeping bags.
 The following day, Beau and I gingerly navigated the upper Hooker Glacier and eventually arrived at the royal quarters of the Empress hut.